Agent Identity

 Key Lifetime Purpose

 Stable key (supply-chain-stable.key) Permanent — persisted to disk Long-term identity anchor.
 Signs delegation JWTs for token refresh.
 Never leaves the agent.
+Used this way for demo.
+In a real environment, this key would be stored in a secure enclave.

 Ephemeral key Rotated on each token refresh Active signing key for HTTP Message Signatures.
 Its public half is embedded in the agent token via cnf.jwk.